 Keyfactor Command supports the use of substitutable special text tokens in workflow and alert emails, conditions, and data manipulation steps to replace a variable with data from the certificate request, certificate, or certificate metadata at processing time.
 For tokens that relate to the certificate requester, this involves querying the identity store to retrieve information about the requester.
 If you're using Active Directory as an identity provider, this query is done in the context of the Keyfactor Command Management Portal application pool user (see Keyfactor Command Management Portal (Application Pool) on the previous page), which must be running as an Active Directory user in that case.
-If you're using Keyfactor Identity Provider as an identity provider, this query is done in the context of a specialized service account created in Keyfactor Identity Provider for this purpose (see Service Accounts on page 37).
+If you're using an identity provider other than Active Directory, queries cannot be completed to the identity provider for substitutable special text tokens and tokens requiring this are not supported.